 Dreama has a Bachelor’s degree in Elementary Education from Wheaton College, a Master’s degree in Early Childhood Education from Concordia University and is a Certified Family Life Educator through the National Council on Family Relations.
 She also holds teacher certifications in elementary education and early childhood education.

 Todd graduated from Roanoke College with a Bachelor’s degree in Sociology and from Southwestern Baptist Theological Seminary with a Master of Divinity.
-He has worked in both secular and Christian counseling settings, and his experience includes inner-city ministry, treatment foster care, prison counseling, anger management counseling, substance abuse, and family counseling.
+He is an ordained minister and has worked in both secular and Christian counseling settings, and his experience includes inner-city ministry, treatment foster care, prison counseling, anger management counseling, substance abuse, and family counseling.
 He was ordained in 1989 in Fort Worth, Texas.

 Todd is an avid bird-watcher and C.S.
 Lewis fan, and he loves to discuss science, philosophy, and National Parks.
 He and his wife have two adult sons and a daughter-in-law who are active in youth ministry, music, and missions.

 He holds masters degrees from Westminster Seminary in Counseling (MAC) and in Biblical Studies (MAR), and a Certificate in Advanced Professional Counseling from the Missio Graduate School of Counseling.
-He is continuing his post-graduate education at Regent University.
+He has continued post-graduate studies at Regent University.
 He has taught courses at BRITE, Westminster Seminary, Missio Seminary, and at CCEF.
 He is the author of After an Affair: Pursuing Restoration and several articles.

-He and his wife Kelly live in Roanoke with their two sons.
+He and his wife Kelly live in Roanoke with their two sons and daughter.

 His areas of focus include marriage, anxiety (especially OCD), sexual problems, and ministry leader issues.
 He serves at our Roanoke and Christiansburg offices.